ten steps

 Documents:

 2. If applying online: NO FORM REQUIRED -- use the IRS interview format.
 CLICK HERE.
 The EIN is "provisional," and the IRS may fax with follow-up questions.
+(If you are an attorney or accountant getting the EIN for a client remember to have an executed SS-4 and 2848 in your files first.)

 3. Officer can call directly and get a number over the phone.
 A third party cannot do this.